Job Search Preparation

 - Your knowledge and experience

-- List your work history in reverse chronological order
+- List your work history in reverse chronological order, featuring your most recent work experience

 If using a non-traditional type of resume, be sure you help the hiring supervisor see your skills, how you got them, and how well developed they are.
 A long list of skills or claims that lacks substance does not make a strong positive impression.